fravila08/Django-Revamp/Day1/part-I/Intro-Django-ORM/README.md

 ### Installing Django

 > Up until now, you may have seen a few built-in python modules used, both in python scripts (re, random, math) and at the command line (http, venv).
-Now, we're going to use `pip` to install django, a new python module, that we will use both from the command line, and in our scripts.
+Now, we're going to use `pip` to install Django, a new python module, that we will use both from the command line, and in our scripts.

 ```bash
 pip install django